steven228312/EVM-Token-Analysis-Telegram-Bot-Portfolio/README.md

 4. The bot will respond with detailed analysis about the token based on the selected feature

-## Tips for Best Results
+## 💡 Tips for Best Results
 - Always use the correct contract address for tokens
 - Select the right network for your token (ETH, BSC, Base)
 - For premium features, ensure your subscription is active

-## API Reference
+## 🔌 API Reference

-The bot uses several API endpoints to gather data:
+The bot uses several API endpoints to gather comprehensive blockchain data:

 - **Token Deployer Projects**: Fetches all tokens deployed by the same address
 - **First Buyers Analysis**: Retrieves data about the earliest token purchasers